 It’s no secret, the internet and the way we use it has changed a lot within the last few decades.
-Our society has become more and more dependent on the internet and there is no sign of this trend slowing down.
+Our society has become more and more dependent on the internet, and there is no sign of this trend slowing down.
 Nevertheless, in an age in which more and more things are being done online, finding the best methods of maintaining optimal cybersecurity has become essential.
 That said, the following is a closer look at how the Internet of Things (IoT) is changing the world of cybersecurity.

 What is the IoT?

-For those who are yet unfamiliar, the IoT is a term used to describe any type of device that has an on/off switch being connected to the internet.
+For those who are yet unfamiliar, the IoT is a term used to describe any device that has an on/off switch being connected to the internet.
 This includes everything from cell phones and TVs to parts of complex machines such as jet engines or oil rig drills.
 In other words, the IoT is a blanket term to describe the massive network of things that are connected via the internet.
 This also includes the people who help to operate and repair these devices.

 Advantages of the IoT?

 Although some people are naturally fearful of new concepts and technologies, there are plenty of advantages to the IoT.
 Some of which are as follows:

 - Remote Access: One of the most significant benefits of the IoT is that it allows both business owners and homeowners the ability to control IoT devices remotely from virtually anywhere in the world.
 This means they can do things such as lock doors, check appliances, turn off lights, etc. without being physically present.
 This is a significant game-changer in terms of how businesses and properties are managed and maintained.